shayestehfard/Bert_Classifier/README.md

 ## Usage

+### Fine-tuning the BERT Model
-To fine-tune the BERT model on IMDB dataset:
+To fine-tune the DistilBERT model on the IMDB dataset, execute the following command:

 ```bash
 Python bert.py
 ```

+### Testing on a differnt dataset
-To test on Amazon reviews dataset:
+To test on Amazon reviews dataset, execute the following command:

 ```bash
 Python bert_inference.py